WP's: HOME | Animal Farm: [Cats' Farm] ~ Farm Extension | Help? | Deutsch

 He searched for his parent persons, when they were overdue.
 He knew where in the house at what time they should have been and he even recognized their voices on the phone.

-Each of these neighbor cats Ramses, Micki, Mephisto and Maunzer regularly grace us with their presence.
+Each of these neighbor cats Ramses, Micki, Mephisto, Maunzer, Max & Moritz and some more regularly grace us with their presence.

 Maunzer - wild, fluffy, itchy feeted

-While red-striped Maunzer comes by day for sleeping, eating and
+While reddish-striped Maunzer comes by day for sleeping, eating

-huddling, but then is on tour for weeks or months the other ones
+and huddling, but then is on tour for weeks or months the other

 White Micki strays through the garden at least once a day, doesn't appreciate to be touched, but gives one an answer when spoken to.
 An open cellar window may just invite her to roam through the cellar.
 When her mistress was in hospital for some days she wandered around mewling and was on top of the world when we administer to her needs.